YevheniiLi/YevheniiLi/README.md

 - 🔭 I'm on a journey to master full-stack development.

-- 📊 Currently delving into database management, RxJS and TS for more efficient data handling in my full-stack development.
+- 📊 I'm currently honing my skills in React, database management, RxJS, and TypeScript to create more efficient and robust web applications, and I'm excited to apply these skills to real-world projects.

 - 🛠️  Experience in end-to-end development, which encompasses both frontend and backend development.